HannaPaiva/Projetos-Tree-Tree2-bot-Overfit/README.md

 # Python Discord Bot

-Trixsbot is a free, open-source, extensible bot for Discord servers, built with Python, and it can be run in a cloud hosting facility like AWS or in your own computer.
-Using Trixsbot, you have total control of the code and functions of the bot, and may use it as a foundation for your own project.
+Trixsbot is a free, open-source, extensible bot for Discord servers built with Python, and it can be run in a cloud hosting facility like AWS or in your own computer.
+Using Trixsbot, you have total control of the code and functions of the bot, and you may use it as a foundation for your own project.
+Trixsbot is here to help you get started with it :D.

 ## Author